brucehoward-cl/card-counter-teacher/README.md

 PROJECT REQUIREMENTS:
 1. Your project is responsive to different devices and/or browser sizes and improves the user experience in some way
     - I have 2 media queries along with the default styling applying to small screens.
+    - The two structures that are targeted for the media queries are the navigation buttons and the blackjack card table.
+It's not earth-shattering but it's there.

 2. Your project includes at minimum 3 custom-written CSS elements (selectors, classes, etc) located in a .css file which are applied to your HTML elements
     - There a plenty of examples of this in style.css.